 Teacher, master storyteller, and author of the classic New York Times Bestseller, “Animals as Teachers and Healers,” Susan Chernak McElroy’s writings are published in more than twenty languages worldwide.
 She is a nationally recognized, passionate, and original voice on the subject of our emotional, biological, and sacred relationships with animals and wild nature.

-Four years ago, Susan met Jacqueline.
+In 2013 Susan attended a bee class Jacqueline was teaching and an immediate friendship blossomed.
 It was a match made in bee-heaven.
 Jacqueline opened Susan up to the sacred world of the honeybee, and Susan helped Jacqueline put all of her bee-centered wisdom into her book.
-Susan tends six hives in her backyard these days — top bars and Warres — and teaches Spiritbee’s beginning beekeeping classes.
+Susan tends a collection of hives in her backyard these days and speaks at bee clubs and conferences.

 Susan’s hives are the focus of her spiritual practice—the apiary as temple, teacher, divine inspiration, and meditation corner.
 She continues to study the science and the mystery of beekeeping, and believes that what is truly good for honeybees is equally good for human bee-ings.